rcos/VRCTF_RCOS/Documentation/Pausing.md

 `./Gyroscope Testing/Assets/Materials/Materials/Pausing` - Contains all materials for the pause area.
 As of writing this they are all static colors meant to represent everything seen in the pause area.

 ## Customize Pausing

+### Changing/Adding a pausing algorithm

+Relevant File: `./Gyroscope Testing/Assets/Scripts/Pausing/UserPauseStatus.cs` <br><br>

+Make a new class that inherits from `PauseBehavior`.
+It needs four functions, `OnCreate`, `OnDelete`, `RunEveryFrame` and `GetProgressBarSize`. <r>
+`RunEveryFrame` is called every frame.
+This function should have general logic for handling checks to ensure the condition to pause is checked for and accounted for. `PauseBehavior_HoldInteract` checks to see if the interaction button is pressed and increments a floating point number.
+`OnCreate` is called when we switch to that pause method.
+Setup everything you need here. `PauseBehavior_HoldInteract` does nothing.
+`OnDelete` is called when we switch out of that pause method.
+Cleanup everything you need here. `PauseBehavior_HoldInteract` does nothing.
+`GetProgressBarSize` is called to check how the progress bar should be displayed to the user.
+You need to return a float from 0.0 to 1.0.
+Returning 0.0 also hides the progress bar from appearing. `PauseBehavior_HoldInteract` returns 0 if you didn't hold for long enough (0.18s), otherwise it returns the percentage complete for how long the interaction button has been held down for.

 ### Changing Pause Area location